katiefraser/PAIRS/Data Sheet.md

 ### Does the dataset relate to people?

-While the dataset depicts images of people, they are AI-generated and not real people/
+While the dataset depicts images of people, they are AI-generated and not real people.

 ### Did you collect the data from the individuals in question directly, or obtain it via third parties or other sources (e.g., websites)?